 Data Analysis

 The objective of this step is to analyze the result of Top-k Skyline Query.
 The proteins relations to PD’s was cross checked with experimental data, in particular the highest rank skyline object we get from Top-k Skyline Query.
-There would be further analysis to define whether experiment and experiment+prediction data can be used in the Alzheimer PPI analysis.
+There would be further analysis to define whether experiment and experiment+prediction data can be used in the PD PPI analysis.
+Our expection is to be able to see the effect of interactome coverage.

 Results and discussion